jmcollin78/versatile_thermostat/README.md

 # What's New?
 ![New](images/new-icon.png)

+## Release 10.1
+Auto-start/stop stop mode selection.
+A new `select` entity lets you choose the mode applied when the auto-start/stop feature detects a stop condition: `Off` (default), `Fan only` or `Dry`.
+The `Fan only` and `Dry` modes are only proposed when the underlying appliance supports them.
+More information [here](documentation/en/feature-auto-start-stop.md).

 ## Release 10.0
 Introduction of the plugin mechanism.
 This allows the use of external integrations as plugins for _VTherm_.
 The list of available plugins is available on the [Versatile Thermostat Web site](https://www.versatile-thermostat.org/en/plugins).